 - you are new to NeSI or have not run this particular programme of research on a NeSI system before, and

 - you work at a New Zealand institution that is not a NeSI collaborating institution, and

 - we decide that your workflow is likely to be a good technical fit for our facilities,

 it is likely that we will initially award your research programme a Proposal Development allocation.

 Once you have completed your Proposal Development allocation, you are welcome to apply for a further allocation.
-If you are successful, the project's next allocation will be from another of the NeSI Project Classes.
+If you are successful, the project's next allocation will be from another of the allocation classes.

 The How Applications are Reviewed section provides additional important information for applicants.